Maryam4450/Custom-UNIX-Shell/README.md

-# PUFCIT's custom UNIX Shell
+# PUCIT's custom UNIX Shell

 A simple command-line interpreter (shell) built in C for an Operating Systems course.